 Management accounts for the activities of the Company and its subsidiaries, and the accompanying consolidated financial statements include the accounts of the Company and its subsidiaries.
 As described above, on January 14, 2013, the Company acquired a controlling interest in SWRL.
 Prior to January 14, 2013, the Company's consolidated financial statements exclude the financial information of SWRL.
 Beginning on January 14, 2013, the results of operations, assets and liabilities of SWRL have been included in these consolidated financial statements.
 The Company foreclosed on all of the outstanding stock of U-Swirl International, Inc. as of February 29, 2016 in full satisfaction of the amounts owed under the SWRL Loan Agreement.
-This resulted in U-Swirl International, Inc. becoming a wholly-owned subsidiary of the Company as of February 29, 2016 and concurrently the Company ceased to have financial control of U-Swirl, Inc as of February 29, 2016.
-As of February 29, 2016 U-Swirl, Inc. had no operating assets.
+This resulted in U-Swirl becoming a wholly-owned subsidiary of the Company as of February 29, 2016 and concurrently the Company ceased to have financial control of U-Swirl, Inc. as of February 29, 2016.
+As of February 29, 2016, U-Swirl, Inc. had no assets.
+All intercompany balances and transactions have been eliminated in consolidation.